 If I got 1 yen for every time I’ve mentioned how amazing Japanese public transport is… I’d probably have about 50 yen…

 BUT it honestly cannot be stated enough.

-My two favourite methods of getting around in Japan are walking and getting the train.
-Taxis are also handy for getting to those hard to reach areas, but can quickly eat into your holiday budget.
+My two favorite methods of getting around in Japan are walking and getting the train.
+Taxis are also handy for getting to those hard-to-reach areas, but can quickly eat into your holiday budget.